Chocolate Beet and Zucchini Bundt Cake

 From the looks of this cake you’d never guess that a full two cups of raw vegetables go into the batter.
 From the taste of it you’d never suspect the presence of beets and zucchini either.
 But healthy raw vegetables aren’t reason enough to bake this impressive cake; it’s more a nutritious perk.
 Do it because it’s satisfying to make a bundt cake to display it on your countertop in all its glossy gorgeousness.
-Mostly though, bake this cake because it tastes delicious.
+Mostly though, bake this glossy Chocolate Beet and Zucchini Cake because it tastes delicious.

 Why Add Beets & Zucchini to Cake?

 The recipe is from Jennie Schacht’s inspiring cookbook Farmers’ Market Desserts.
 The vegetables lend moisture and sturdiness to the cake while helping to maintain a tender crumb.
 I suspect back in the day, vegetables went into cake batter when there was a surplus in the garden.
 I can’t think of a more decadent way to use up the overgrown zucchini in my vegetable boxes at the moment.

 Can you Taste the Beets and Zucchini?

 When I served the cake to my kids, I didn’t tell them about the vegetables.
 I wasn’t trying to pull one over on them, but simply curious to see if they’d notice.
 They didn’t.
 What they did do was ask for seconds.
 The richness and depth of the chocolate seems to mask the flavor of the vegetables.
 The beets and zucchini deliver texture and nutritional value without making the cake taste like you’re eating a plate of crudité.